-Although Indian Government doesn’t grant dual citizenship, OCI cardholders can apply for grant of Indian citizenship if they fulfil they following criteria:
+Although the Indian Government doesn’t grant dual citizenship, OCI cardholders can apply for a grant of Indian citizenship if they fulfil the following criteria:

 - The person should have taken up residence in India for at least twelve months before making an application for registration.

 - They are permitted to apply for Indian citizenship five years after the issuance of the OCI status.